baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-esp8266.md

 ## AT Commands
 [!at-command-logo](http://electronicsforu.com/wp-contents/uploads/2016/04/At_COMMAND.png)
+The default firmware on the ESP8266 makes it relatively easy to add WiFi to a project.
 The ESP8266 modules come with a pre-loaded firmware that will accept AT Commands through their UART interface (connect to wifi, open udp socket, send data to this IP...).